Quantum correlations in molecules: from quantum resourcing to chemical bonding: Numerical results

 In Figure \ref{fig:C10H12_s1} and Figure \ref{fig:C20H22_s1}, respectively, we present the canonical, PM-localized, and atomic-like orbitals for $\mathrm{C_{10}H_{12}}$ and $\mathrm{C_{20}H_{22}}$ (upper panels) along with the single orbital entanglement of each orbital (lower panels of Figures \ref{fig:C10H12_s1} and \ref{fig:C20H22_s1}), namely the entanglement between one orbital and the remaining orbitals comprised in the active space.
 Before embarking on an in-depth discussion of the entanglement data, we first emphasize two obvious key differences between the MOs of the polyenes shown in the upper panels of Figure \ref{fig:C10H12_s1} and Figure \ref{fig:C20H22_s1}, respectively, and those of ethylene: (i) the canonical MOs for both extended systems are highly delocalized across the entire carbon-carbon chain; (ii) the PM-localized MOs no longer coincide with the canonical ones, and are localized only around two carbon centers involved in a $\pi^{(\ast)}$-bond.
 Hence, the PM-localization scheme succeeds in \emph{partially} localizing the canonical MOs.
 Finally, as was the case for ethylene, to obtain atomic-like orbitals requires a further rotation of each corresponding pair of PM-localized $\pi^{(\ast)}$-MOs by $\theta=\frac{\pi}{4}$.

 Considering next the single orbital entanglement shown in the lower panels of the respective Figures \ref{fig:C10H12_s1} and \ref{fig:C20H22_s1}, the three choices of MO basis reveal drastically different behaviors.
 For both molecules, the canonical MOs display a large variation in their single orbital entanglement.
 The most entangled orbital \#6 (\#11 in $\mathrm{C_{20}H_{22}}$) corresponds to the LUMO in either case and contains almost three times the amount of the least entangled ones.
-The difference between the two SSRs manifests itself as follows: while the superselected entanglement (allowed by either P- or N-SSR) of the first half of the canonical $\pi$-MOs is mostly forbidden by N-SSR, that of the second half of the orbitals --- corresponding to the $\pi^\ast$-manifold --- is mostly N-SSR compatible.
+In addition, we observe that both P-SSR and N-SSR drastically reduce the entanglement available in the canonical MOs.
 The fact that we still find single orbital entanglement for the $\pi$-orbitals is therefore a clear indication of their departure from a double occupancy (as would be expected in an uncorrelated mean-field model) in the CAS-optimized ground-state wave function due to the presence of electron-electron correlation which is most dominant for the HOMO and HOMO-1.
-Likewise, a similar explanation holds for P- and N-SSR single orbital entanglement data within the $\pi^\ast$-manifold where the discernible deviations between the two SSR schemes are a result of the departure from zero occupancy of the $\pi^\ast$-MOs, predominantly of the LUMO and LUMO+1.
+Likewise, a similar explanation holds for the orbital entanglement data within the $\pi^\ast$-manifold, namely that they are the result of the departure from zero occupancy of the $\pi^\ast$-MOs, predominantly of the LUMO and LUMO+1.